 What could be done?

 With the abyss rapidly approaching, I had to act quickly, and in desperation.
-I was still in a new place and my only close friends were intimately tied up with my now-soured relationship i.e. in a community that I had been kicked out of.
+I was still in a new place and my only close friends were intimately tied up with my now-soured relationship i.e. in a community where I no longer felt welcome.
 Also, I was now fully bereft of health insurance, making therapy and medication (a recourse common to my past fits of depression and maniacal self-hatred) a financial and logistical nightmare.

 Soon enough I got to a point where nothing, absolutely nothing, could make me not miserable (well there was this one grey market mystery pill, but that was short-lived).
 I hated my job (a flexible and interesting/awesome job), I hated the fact that I had lost all connection with my research; I felt empty in a meaningless city of overconsumption and waste where everyone seemed to have empty passions and farcical interpersonal relationships (a judgment you will scoff at upon finishing this post).
 Meanwhile I was totally incapable of ever finding excitement or self-love again, knowing full well that this also made me unloveable.
 I had to get out.
 I had to find something to validate my worth, because as much as I wanted to do it for myself, I needed help out of the quicksand to get there.